 Santas and surfers come together in New Zealand.

 A new event is the Santa Run to raise money for the KidsCan charity.
 The race takes place in seven cities throughout New Zealand.
 For a donation each runner is given a Santa suit to wear.
 Race veterans often show up in homemade outfits as elves or reindeer.
 The run in Dunedin takes place on the beach with the starting line just across from the local pub.
+It’s easy to find affordable hotels in Dunedin close by.
 There was clearly a party atmosphere but fortunately the race, if it can be called that, was mercifully short so casualties were few.

 Cue the “Chariots of Fire” music.